 • Any information available related to similar building works carried out in the immediate area.

-• Describe your property type: Apartment, Bungalow, Cottage, Conservation/ Protected Structure, Detached, Semi detached, Terrace, End of Terrace or Flat.
+• Describe your property type: Apartment, Bungalow, Cottage, Conservation/ Protected Structure, Detached, Semi detached, Terrace, End of Terrace.

 • Add a brief description of what you want to achieve.
 For example, the space and additional rooms required.
 Special facilities for those with disabilities?
 Also, confirmation of the space’s orientation - where is north/south/east/west